 This thesis investigates the effect of alliance experience onto stock-market value creation.
 Building on existing research, this thesis centres on the distinction between general alliance experience (i.e. the overall experience of managing alliances) and relational experience (i.e. the experience of managing alliances with the same partner).
 As existing research has identified significant heterogeneity in value creation from these types of alliance experience, the purpose of this thesis is to investigate conditions under which alliance experience is more valued by investors.
-This thesis therefore disentangles alliance experience into three further dimensions, namely the quality of previous relational experiences, the interrelationship among the two experience types and a temporal dimension of how the two experience types are accumulated in different rhythms over time.
+This thesis therefore disentangles alliance experiences, the interrelationship among the two experience types and a temporal dimension of how the two experience types are accumulated in different rhythms over time.